Data-Only-Greater/taxonopy/README.md

 ```

 The `list` command filters the output of all records in the database.
-It it's
+It's
-most basic usage it will display the value of the root field for all the
+most basic usage will display the value of the root field for all the records:
-records:

 ```
 > taxonopy db list